Maksim Samasiuk - Fotolia

 It's a bimodal future

-Containers are an emerging technology, and they are certainly new to Windows Server and Microsoft technology-oriented businesses.
+Containers are an emerging technology, and they are certainly to Windows Server and Microsoft technology-oriented businesses.
 While containers offer advantages, moving enterprise applications is a lengthy, resource-intensive undertaking.
 Rather than converting entire applications at once, one likely path is that, over time, businesses will gradually convert different portions of monolithic applications to microservices.
-The emergence of containers will likely result in a bimodal IT development path for the foreseeable future, where IT continues to work with legacy applications, as well as gradually adopting the new container technologies.
+The emergence of containers will likely result in a bimodal IT development path for the foreseeable future, where IT continues to work with legacy applications, as well as gradually adopting the container technologies.

 Everything you need to know about Windows Server 2016